jarviscanada/jarvis_data_eng_PseudoWang/core_java/grep/README.md

 ## Introduction

 A Java app that mimics Linux grep command which allows users to search matching strings from files.
 This project use Java API (mainly `File` and `Stream`) for implementing and `Maven` for packaging.
 For `Stream` process, `Lambda` has been used in this project.
 For logging and error outputting, `slf4j` has been used in the project.
-During `process()`, the idea of functional programming was implied.
+In the function `process()`, the idea of functional programming was implied.

 ## Quick Start